2024–2026 United Kingdom farmers' protests: February

-On 10 February, farmers in hundreds of tractors and tanks drove to Westminster and staged a protest.
+On 10 February Save British Farming organised a second rally attended by over 1,000 tractors.
+Speakers included NFU president Tom Bradshaw and food poverty campaigner Dominic Watters.

 Responses

 The prime minister, Keir Starmer, responded to concerns by saying that the actual threshold for inheritance tax liability could reach up to as high as £3,000,000 once various exemptions were applied, including considerations for couples and specific agricultural property relief.

 The secretary of state for environment, food and rural affairs, Steve Reed defended the tax changes as a measure to counter wealthy investors using agricultural land for tax avoidance, stating it had become "the most effective way for the super rich to avoid paying their inheritance tax."

 The National Farmers' Union said that more than 60% of farms could be impacted by tax implications.
 The organisation's deputy president, David Exwood, said that the government had "completely blown their trust with the industry."

 Conservative leader Kemi Badenoch said that she would U-turn on the move if the Conservatives were elected in the next general election.

 British campaigner Guy Shrubsole said that while people were debating the change in inheritance tax, that 350 aristocratic estates remained inheritance tax exempt due to being counted under the ‘tax-exempt heritage assets’ scheme.
 He urged the government to close this tax loophole.